git-moss/DrivenByMossWiki/Novation-Launchpad.md

 Press _"Note"_ multiple times to select *Drum 4* or *Drum 8*.

 These drum sequencers show 4 or 8 drum sounds for sequencing.
 Use the cursor buttons to move in the clip.

-## Drum 64 play mode

-Press _"Note"_ multiple times to select *Drum 64*.

-This mode gives you 64 pads for playing a drum device.
-The 16 pads in the left lower area are the same as in the drum sequencer mode.

-## Sequencer Mode

-Press _"Shift+Note"_ to enter the **Sequencer** mode:

-* The pads display an 8x8 view of the selected clips note grid.
-* The rows represent the notes of the selected scale.
-* Use the arrow keys to navigate in the grid.
-* Note that you can scroll past the end of the clip (to the right).
-* Press pads to enter/delete notes.
-* The velocity of the pressed key is set as well.
-* Use the Scene buttons to change the grids resolution.

-## Poly Sequencer

-Press _"Shift+Note"_ two times to change to the Poly Sequencer:

-* The lower half displays the playable notes like in the Note Mode
-* Play one or more notes in that area
-* Create a step in the upper part by pressing a pad.
-The step will contain the last notes you played in the lower part.
-* Arrow keys change the octaves and step pages

 ## Raindrop sequencer